19hours/sg-statutes/Acts/Trade Marks Act.md

 (2) Before the end of the prescribed period after the date of the application for registration of a collective mark, the applicant must file the regulations with the Registrar and pay the prescribed fee.

-(3) If the applicant does not comply with sub-paragraph (2), the application shall be deemed to be withdrawn.
+(3) If the applicant does not comply with sub-paragraph (2), the application shall be treated as withdrawn.

 7.—(1) The Registrar shall consider whether the requirements mentioned in paragraph 6(1) are met.

 (2) If it appears to the Registrar that those requirements are not met, he shall inform the applicant and give him an opportunity, within such period as the Registrar may specify, to make representations or to file amended regulations.

-(3) If the applicant fails to satisfy the Registrar that those requirements are met, or to file regulations amended so as to meet them, or fails to respond before the end of the specified period, the Registrar shall refuse the application.
+(3) If the applicant responds within the specified period but fails to satisfy the Registrar that those requirements are met, or to file regulations that have been amended so as to meet those requirements, the Registrar may refuse the application.

+[42/2005 wef 01/01/2006]

+(3A) If the applicant fails to respond within the specified period, the application shall be treated as withdrawn.

+[42/2005 wef 01/01/2006]

 (4) If it appears to the Registrar that those requirements, and the other requirements for registration, are met, he shall accept the application and shall proceed in accordance with section 13.